Bishops Lydeard A.F.C.: History

 Bishops Lydeard were Division Three champions in 2004–05 and were promoted to Division Two.
 The following season saw the club win the Division Two & Three League Cup, as well as finishing second in Division Two, earning promotion to Division One.
 They were Division One champions in 2007–08 and were promoted to the Premier Division.
 The club finished as runners-up in the Premier Division in 2009–10, and after winning the division in 2015–16, they were promoted to Division One of the Western League.
+At the end of the 2022–23 season the club were transferred to the Premier Division East of the South West Peninsula League.